-September 2022 a Level 1 Assessment was required for our water supply.
-One Level 1 Assessment was completed.
-In addition corrective actions were required, these corrective action was completed.
+In October 2023 a Level 1 Assessment was required for our Water Supply, One Level 1 Assessment was Completed.
+In addition corrective actions was required.
+These corrective actions was completed.

 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 We found coliforms indicating the need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct the problems that were found during these assessments.